govuk-one-login/devplatform-upload-action/README.md

 ### Non-breaking changes

-Release a new minor or patch version as appropriate, then update the base major version release (and any minor versions) to point to this latest appropriate commit. e.g.: If the latest major release is v2, and you have added a non-breaking feature, release v2.1.0 and point v2 to the same commit as v2.1.0.
+Release a new minor or patch version as appropriate, then update the base major version release (and any minor versions) to point to this latest appropriate commit.

-NOTE: Until v3 is released, you will need to point both v1 and v2 to the latest version since there are no breaking changes between them.

 ### Breaking changes